-The main reason is simply that the manufacturing industry is already in the correct mind set, they had been through the transformation using robotics once, and had seen the impact of automation, they had dealt with the risk of adoption among the employees, and had reaped the benefit of production increase through automation.
-So, for them, the learning curve is much smoother than for other industries who are facing potential for automation for the first time.
+The main reason is simply that the manufacturing industry is already in the correct mindset, they had been through the transformation using robotics once and had seen the impact of automation, they had dealt with the risk of adoption among the employees, and had reaped the benefit of production increase through automation.
+So, for them, the learning curve is much smoother than for other industries who are facing the potential for automation for the first time.

-Though the majority of the work are located on the production floor where robots are already striving and producing daily, there are enough work in other departments that needs help through what AI can produce.
-Due to the complexity of manufacturing, tasks such as supply chain, quality control and HSE are still being done manually.
-Digital employees can take care of employees tasks, whose job is registration of incidents, fill in and copy information to ERP system or other relevant back-office systems, and to generate report for the different internal and governmental needs.
+Though the majority of the work is located on the production floor where robots are already striving and producing daily, there is enough work in other departments that needs help through what AI can produce.
+Due to the complexity of manufacturing, tasks such as supply chain, quality control, and HSE are still being done manually.
+Digital employees can take care of employee’s tasks, whose job is the registration of incidents, fill in and copy information to ERP system or other relevant back-office systems, and to generate reports for the different internal and governmental needs.

 To ensure the production speed, ensuring the stock level of raw material and parts is important.
 Requests may be coming in from different factories and vendors with available parts may be spread across the globe.
-When to order from whom at what price would becomes crucial, ordering ahead wtith a larger volume often will give discounts.
-Because of this complexity, procurement and supply chain management are often done manually and are often time consuming.
+When to order from whom at what price would become crucial, ordering ahead with a larger volume often will give discounts.
+Because of this complexity, procurement and supply chain management is often done manually and are often time-consuming.
 Given today’s technology, most of the decision making and vendor selection can be done automatically and integrating with the procurement management system.
 Effectively removing the time needed to operate on the different systems and the time it takes to create and recreate RFQs and POs.

 Erik Leung, Chief Operating Officer